wmathurin/SalesforceMobileSDK-Package/sfdx/README.md

 list available Mobile SDK templates to create an Android native mobile application

 USAGE
-  $ sf mobilesdk android listtemplates
+  $ sf mobilesdk android listtemplates [-S <value>] [-D] [-j]

+FLAGS
+  -D, --doc                     include verbose documentation from template.json
+                                files
+  -S, --templatesource=<value>  git repo URL (optionally with #branch) or local
+                                path to a templates suite (root must contain templates.json)
+  -j, --json                    output response in JSON format

 DESCRIPTION
   list available Mobile SDK templates to create an Android native mobile application

   This command displays the list of available Mobile SDK templates.
 You can copy repo paths from the output for use with the createwithtemplate command.
+Use --templatesource to specify a custom template repository or leave blank to use the default template repository.
+Use --doc to include detailed metadata from template.json files (displayName, description, useCase, features, complexity).
+  Use --json to output the response in JSON format.

 ```